28 Jan WHAT ARE THE ADVANTAGES AND DISADVANTAGES OF DROP SHIPPING?

 An e-commerce business has many things to take into account when setting up – delivery arrangements, where the stock will be stored, the most cost-effective and least time-consuming way for the company to arrange its items.
-Drop shipping is effectively taking out the process of having deliveries from suppliers to your company and simply getting them to deliver the item straight to the customer.
-It cuts out the unnecessary task of taking a delivery to simply send it out again.
-This saves money on postage, while also eliminating the need to worry about storage space for smaller ecommerce sites.
-But, While it has its advantages, drop shipping isn’t ideal for everyone…
+Drop shipping is effectively taking out the process of having deliveries from suppliers to your company first and instead, simply getting them to deliver the item straight to the customer.
+It cuts out the unnecessary task of receiving orders, storing and sorting the products and then sending them.
+This saves money on postage, storage space, stock and the workforce needed to process the orders.
+But, while it has its advantages, drop shipping isn’t ideal for everyone…

-The start-up costs are smaller
+- The startup costs are smaller

-You can offer items almost instantly
+- You can offer items almost instantly

 Usually, when a retailer wants to start selling a product, they’ll have to wait until all of their stock has been shipped in order to begin advertising them on their website.
 After all, what’s the point in offering an item for sale when you can’t actually sell it?
 Using drop shipping means that when you decide you want a product on your site, you can start advertising almost immediately.

-You can offer a wider range of products
+- You can offer a wider range of products

 Having the ability to offer a wider range of products is always something a company can aspire to and with drop shipping it’s possible.
-You don’t have to worry about different colours or sizes and where they’re all going to be stored, you simply list them on your site and you supplier can deal with the rest.
+You don’t have to worry about different colours or sizes and where they’re all going to be stored, you simply list them on your site and your supplier can deal with the rest.

-Testing new products without a risk
+- Testing new products without a risk

 When adding new products to your range, the risk of not selling is always in the background.
 Having to guess what your customers want to buy is tricky for any business, so being able to test the water without making any true investment is always an advantage.
 If you want to get started with your online store and test new products, you can look up dropshipping marketplaces like AliExpress or Dropship Direct.

-Time saving is key
+- Time-saving is key

 Organising your stock and preparing it for delivery can often be a time-consuming nightmare.
 Using a third party to ship items saves handling, labelling, packing, shipping and so on.
 This leaves you with the time to focus on growing your business in different areas.

-Processing your orders can become difficult
+- Processing your orders can become difficult

-Not having all of the product information is problematic
+- Not having all of the product information is problematic

-Customer service issues
+- Customer service issues

 Drop shipping removes the responsibility of shipping but it also removes a large part of the customer experience from your control.
 There’s no way to ensure that a product has arrived on time or as described.
 When a customer calls to either complain or enquire, the process of resolution is slowed as you often don’t have the necessary information at hand and the query or complaint will have to go through a third party supplier before it can be solved.
 For more information, see how to optimise your e-commerce customer support.

-A vast amount of competition is everywhere
+- A vast amount of competition is everywhere

 As you can see from the benefits and potential problems, choosing drop shipping is an option that shouldn’t be chosen without major consideration.
 The problems that arise can often be solved just by careful planning and implementation of contact between the seller and the supplier.
-With enough thought the disadvantages can be avoided.
+With enough thought, the disadvantages can be avoided.